About

 now marked on the Southern Irish maps.

-10 years of travelling all over Ireland (often with inadequate
+represented over 10 years of travelling all over Ireland (often

-maps), back and forth to get decent pictures with second-hand
+with inadequate maps), back and forth to get decent pictures with

-cameras and to visit sites whose locations and descriptions were
+second-hand cameras and to visit sites whose locations and descriptions

-buried in old archæological journals.
-So, when the poetic-philosophical
+were buried in old archæological journals.
+So, when the

-pages were, however, not from the Field Guide, but from researches
+not from the Field Guide, but from researches into Irish sweathouses

-into Irish sweathouses and the curious and grotesque 'exhibitionist'
+and the curious and grotesque 'exhibitionist' figures known as

-origins and history of the latter were published by Batsford (later
+of the latter were published by Batsford (later Routledge) in

 OF LUST, which has never been out of print since its